JaimeGSandoval/product-feedback-app/README.md

 # Product Feedback Go

-A single page application with CRUD functionality that allows users to review an app or website, submit feature requests, or request a bug fix.
+A single page application with that allows users to review an app, website, or product, submit feature requests, or request a bug fix.

 ## Technologies Used